The Distributed Data Model

 The distributed data model in Grasshopper adheres to another programming best practice known as the single responsibility principle, which represents the 'S' in the SOLID Principles of good programming.

 When working with a multi-faceted model that has a lot of complex parts, it's easy to become overwhelmed by the number of operations involved.
-By dedicating a Grasshopper script to each part of the model, you can simplify and clarify the entire process.
+The single responsibility principle is then the idea of separating out all these parts into their own function/script, making it easier to manage.

 Collaboration